-"Teachers will record samples of the presentations by students that they will use for discussion at the Subject Learning and Assessment Review meetings.
-An example at each of the four Descriptor levels, where feasible, will be needed for this purpose.
-Any audio or audio-visual device, such as a tablet, mobile phone, laptop or video camera, available in the school can be used for this purpose.
-The recording should take place with cognisance of child protection guidelines and in line with the school's acceptable use policy."

-Junior Cycle Business Studies Assessment Guidelines Pg.
-27

-"Teachers will record samples of Oral Communications by students that they will use for discussion at the Subject Learning and Assessment Review meetings.
+'Samples of Oral Communication by students will be recorded for discussion at the Subject Learning and Assessment Review meetings.
 An example at each of the four descriptor levels, where feasible, will be needed for this purpose.
 Any audio or audio-visual recording device, such as a tablet, mobile phone, laptop or video camera, available in the school can be used for this purpose.
+The recording should take place with cognisance of child protection guidelines and in line with the school's acceptable use policy.'

+Junior Cycle Modern Foreign Languages Assessment Guidelines Pg.
+16

-The recording should take place with cognisance of child protection guidelines and in line with the school's acceptable use policy."
+'Teachers' professional judgement underpinned by a good understanding of the Features of Quality, with knowledge of the students' strengths and areas for development, will be important factors in identifying the sample of students to be recorded.
+Any audio or audio-visual recording device, such as a tablet, mobile phone, laptop or video camera, available in the school can be used.
+School rather than personal devices should be used.
+The recording should take place with cognisance of child protection guidelines and in line with the school's acceptable use and GDPR policies.'

 Junior Cycle English Assessment Guidelines Pg.
-24
+17